afeng9889/YouTube_Trends_Project/README.md

 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is categorizing number of views into groups (target variable: y) and the tag names as our independent variable (features: X).
 We currently plan to use random forest model.

 ### Dashboard
-We currently plan to use tableau to create a dashboard.
+We currently plan to use tableau to create a dashboard and Google slides to create the final presentation.

 ## Communication Protocols
 We worked on the project as a group during class, and have scheduled weekend catch-ups to chekc on progression of work.